tonykhaov/entretiens-technique/senior/integration-hub/README.md

 ### 1. Environment Selector

-- Show a dropdown with all environments
+- Show a dropdown/select with all environments
 - "All" must be the first and default option
 - The selected environment should persist on page reload